sakhmatd/mklc-russian-layout/README.md

 Some people may wish to change the default locale from `en-US` to something else, for example.

+You will need to uninstall this layout prior to making changes, otherwise you may encounter errors in MKLC.
-Find the source file in the `src` directory of this repository and open it with MKLC to make any changes.
+After uninstalling the layout, find the source file in the `src` directory of this repository and open it with MKLC to make any changes.

 # Limitations